vwala/docs/content/merchant/paying-commission.md

 #### Step 2: Enable `PayPal PayOuts`

 - Go to https://developer.paypal.com/developer/accountStatus/
 - Ensure that `PayOuts` is enabled (a green tick in both the sandbox and live columns of the table below).
+It make take 24 hours for this change to take effect.
 ![](/images/merchant/pp-enable-payouts.png)
 - Non-US customers will need to contact PayPal support by [phone](https://www.paypal.com/au/smarthelp/contact-us) or [email](https://www.paypal-support.com/s/contactsupport) to activate the `PayOuts` feature.
 This process usually takes 24 hours.
 If you choose to contact PayPal via email, use the following screenshot as an example of how to complete the form.
 ![](/images/merchant/pp-contact-support.png)